Skip to content

 Quality of life (QoL)at 1 monthThe quality of life will be assessed and compared using EuroQoL 5D5L between In-person group and telemedicine group.

-Pain intensityat 1 month, 2 months and 3 monthsThe pain reduction will be assessed and compared using numerical rating (NRS) from 0-10; 0 designating no pain and 10 designating worst possible pain scale between In-person group and telemedicine group.
+Pain intensityat 1 month, 2 months and 3 monthsThe pain intensity from BPI (Brief Pain Inventory), including worst, least, average, and current pain reduction, will be assessed and compared using the numerical rating (NRS) from 0-10; 0 designating "no pain" and 10 designating " worst possible pain" scale between the in-person group and the telemedicine group.

 Countries